Drishya21119/TextCNN/TextCNN-main/TextCNN.md

     config.yml (search space and other details defined here) dataset

-The folder contains the following files:
+How to run the code:

     redirect to the folder where the main.py and config.yml files are present. nnictl create  --config config.yml